RET/REBT SELF-HELP

 Irrational Idea No 10: The idea that one should become quite upset over other people's problems and disturbances..

-COPING WITH GRIEF
+COPING WITH GUILT

 “Guilt (or shame) is a childhood emotion, induced by others (parents, etc) which is inappropriate for adults.”
 (Adults take responsibility for their behavior)